PipesAndFiltersProject/ProcessorNode/README.md

 * readind data from tsv file "exercise-info.txt" and also
 * writing some reporting data to a file named.

-If no output would be configured and remote configuration support is required, one should specify `config-out` with value "yes".
-Node would then create a socket just for sending configuration response Packages.
+If no output is configured and remote configuration support is required, one should specify `config-out` with value "yes".
 No other packages would be sent using this writer.
 If the Node has `output`, the same socket is used for sending "usual" packages and also configuration responses.

 ## Dependencies